-With the creation of new and more sensitive radio telescopes in the northern hemisphere, like the Five-hundred-meter Aperture Spherical Telescope (FAST) \citep{nlj+2011}, the likelihood is reduced that the remaining HTRU-North data contains yet unknown pulsars.
-The likelihood of detecting new short-duration (non-repeating) transients does not change however.
+With the creation of new and more sensitive radio telescopes in the northern hemisphere, including the Five-hundred-meter Aperture Spherical Telescope \citep{nlj+2011}, the likelihood that the remaining HTRU-North data contain yet unknown pulsars is reduced.
+The likelihood of detecting new short-duration (non-repeating) transients does not change, however.
 Moreover, other observatories might miss potential pulsars with blind searches, if they observe these pulsars at unfavourable times due to radio frequency interference (RFI) or the pulsar being in a nulling phase at the time of observation \citep{bac1970}.
-Re-observing these sky locations at different times and with other instruments could then still reveal new sources.
-Hence, this paper reports on the creation of a SP search pipeline dedicated to searching the archival and upcoming HTRU-North data for short-duration transients.
-In contrast to the HTRU-South survey, no detailed SP search has been performed on the HTRU-North data, leaving an opportunity to detect transients and possible new transient phenomena in this data.
-To determine the pipeline's capabilities of characterizing the time variable radio sky down to sub-millisecond time resolution, SP injection tests were performed with SPs of varying morphologies (the flux distribution over frequency and time) resembling those found for FRBs \citep{pgk+2021}.
+Re-observing these sky locations at different times and with different instruments could still reveal new sources.
+Hence, this paper reports on the creation of an SP search pipeline dedicated to searching the archival and upcoming HTRU-North data for short-duration transients.
+In contrast to the HTRU-South survey, no detailed SP search has been performed on the HTRU-North data, leaving an opportunity to detect transients and possible new transient phenomena in these data.
+To determine the pipeline's capabilities of characterising the time variable radio sky down to sub-millisecond time resolution, we performed SP injection tests with SPs of varying morphologies (the flux distribution over frequency and time) resembling those found for FRBs \citep{pgk+2021}.

-In the forthcoming sections, the selection of survey data used to characterise the new SP pipeline is first described.
-Thereafter, an overview is given of the pipeline.
-Section \ref{sec:analysis} elaborates on how synthetic SP injections are used to determine the pipeline's performance.
-The results obtained from the analysis of the first HTRU-North data sample are presented in section \ref{sec:results}, before future prospects for the pipeline are presented in section \ref{sec:discussion}.
+In the following sections, the selection of survey data used to characterise the new SP pipeline is first described.
+Thereafter, we give an overview of the pipeline.
+In Sect. \ref{sec:analysis} we elaborate on how synthetic SP injections are used to determine the pipeline's performance.
+The results obtained from the analysis of the first HTRU-North data sample are presented in Sect. \ref{sec:results}, and then future prospects for the pipeline are presented in Sect. \ref{sec:discussion}.
 These prospects can be used to aid forthcoming SP searches and the further analysis of the HTRU-North data.
-Section \ref{sec:conclusions} then concludes with all the major findings.
+Sect. \ref{sec:conclusions} concludes the paper, outlining all the major findings.